Explore your career path with Los Angeles School Police Department.

 Applicants must undergo a medical evaluation prior to being hired as a police officer.
-A district designated doctor will conduct a thorough examination to determine the applicants physical condition and suitability in performing the duties of a police officer.
+A district designated doctor will conduct a thorough examination to determine the applicant's physical condition and suitability for performing the duties of a police officer.

-Applicants who successfully complete the background investigation and medical evaluation will move on to the next stepof the hiring process which is a psychological evaluation.
+Applicants who successfully complete the background investigation and medical evaluation will move on to the next step of the hiring process, which is a psychological evaluation.
 This step of the hiring process consists of a psychological written test and an oral interview conducted by a certificated police psychologist.
-A psychological evaluation assists in determining an applicant’s suitability of becoming a police officer.
+A psychological evaluation assists in determining an applicant’s suitability to become a police officer.

 Chief’s Oral Interview

 Once an applicant is successful with the above steps of the hiring process, they will be invited to an interview with the Chief of Police.
-The chief reviews the applicants hiring process paperwork and their preparation in becoming a police officer with the Los Angeles School Police Department.
-The chief makes the final decision of the hiring of applicants.
+The chief reviews the applicants' hiring process paperwork and their preparation for becoming a police officer with the Los Angeles School Police Department.
+The chief makes the final decision about the hiring of applicants.

 - Salary and Benefits

-District pays 100% of employee and dependents coverage for medical, vision, and dental.
+District pays 100% of employees and dependents' coverage for medical, vision, and dental.

 Police officers receive 2 weeks paid vacation per year to start.
-Maximum accrual of vacation is 4 weeks per year with 20 or more years of service with the Los Angeles School Police Department.
+The maximum accrual of vacation is 4 weeks per year with 20 or more years of service with the Los Angeles School Police Department.

 1 - 4 years of service: 80 hrs.
 (2 weeks)